Spencer Torkelson Player Props: Tigers vs. Giants

-After hitting .250 with three doubles, a home run, a walk and seven RBI in his past 10 games, Spencer Torkelson and the Detroit Tigers face the San Francisco Giants (who will start Anthony DeSclafani) at 1:10 PM ET on Saturday.
+After batting .244 with three doubles, a home run and seven RBI in his past 10 games, Spencer Torkelson and the Detroit Tigers face the San Francisco Giants (who will hand the ball to Logan Webb) at 1:10 PM ET on Sunday.

-In his most recent game he had a hitless showing (0-for-4 with an RBI) against the Giants.
+In his last game he had a one-hit showing (1-for-5) against the Giants.

 Spencer Torkelson Game Info & Props vs. the Giants